-4 Results and discussion
+4. Results and Discussion

-4.1 Use of a depth-dependent Young's modulus
+4.1 Use of a Depth-dependent Young's Modulus

-Figure 4 shows the measured deformations of the tunnel at the crown and the sidewalls.
-Results at the crown from simulation with and without the use of a depth-dependent Young's modulus are also shown.
-The values for simulation with a depth-dependent Young's modulus are mentioned in Table 3.
+Figure 5a shows the measured deformations of the tunnel at the crown and the sidewalls.
+Results at the crown from simulation with and without the use of a depth-dependent Young's modulus when installing the steel arches in a distance of 15 m behind the face are also shown.
+Figure 5b shows the axial extrusion in front of the face when using a depth-dependent Young's Modulus and installing the steel arches in a distance of 15 m behind the face.